Power Blog Homepage

 Local Dc-Dc Converters Can Be a Solution

-The heart of the problem is the scale of the leakage capacitance, which can be in the range of hundreds of pF for larger system power supplies, so an elegant solution is to use a separate isolated dc-dc converter with extra-low coupling capacitance powered from a system voltage.
-This just provides the relatively small power requirements of the sensitive analog audio stage.
-In the CUI range, a part in the VQA series with a +/- 9 V output would be a candidate with the rated 1 W of output - usually plenty for the purpose.
-Coupling capacitance is just 6.6 pF typical, keeping common mode current to a very low level.
-The original intended application for the VQA series is to power IGBT gate drivers, where the low capacitance gives immunity to the high dV/dt levels in high-side drives.
-Alternatively, many of the smaller regulated and unregulated isolated dc-dc converters in the CUI portfolio (PDP1-M Series for example) could potentially be used, with their coupling capacitance significantly lower than would be seen in larger ac-dc supplies.
+The heart of the problem is the scale of the leakage capacitance, which can be in the range of hundreds of pF for larger system power supplies.
+An elegant solution is to use a separate isolated DC-DC converter with extra-low coupling capacitance powered from a system voltage.
+This approach provides the relatively small power requirements of the sensitive analog audio stage.
+An isolated DC-DC converter with a typical coupling capacitance of 10 pF or less can keep common mode current to a very low level.
+The original intended application for such converters is to power gate drivers, where the low capacitance gives immunity to the high dV/dt levels in high-side drives.
+Alternatively, many smaller regulated and unregulated isolated DC-DC converters could potentially be used, with their coupling capacitance significantly lower than what is seen in larger AC-DC supplies.

 Product photo of VQA Series